aregtech/areg-sdk/docs/wiki/01b-cmake-build.md

 | MSVC      | Windows       | Win32         | x86, x86_64               |
 | Cygwin GNU| Windows       | POSIX         | x86, x86_64               |

+> [!IMPORTANT]
+> The AREG SDK itself does not require any external libraries.
+However, the extended library, `aregextend`, may have dependencies.
+When cross-compiling, it is recommended to set `AREG_EXTENDED` to `OFF` if you are unsure whether all required libraries are available for the target platform.
+Alternatively, ensure that dependencies such as `ncurses` or `sqlite3` (if the SQLite3 package is used) are accessible for the target.
+Otherwise, the build of AREG SKD sources will fail.

 ### Cross-Compiling for 32-bit Systems